 A lifetime Gold Award Girl Scout, coach Ari (aka Twister) brings enthusiasm, a "can do" attitude, and over 10 years of coaching experience to the team.
 A former elite trampolinist and coach, Ari has transferred those skills to coaching the Techalongs.
 She is taking over as the team drive coach starting in 2025-2026.
 Although well past high school and a new mother, Coach Ari is often mistaken for a student member of the team when at competitions.
 She cannot decide if she like Samoas or Thin Mints better.

-Father to two Girl Scouts, David (aka Papa Bear) is the Director of Technical Sales at Dotcomweavers and previously worked at Adobe.
-He is one of our 3D-printing experts but also assists with build and coding advice and overall project management.
-It is his third year being involved in FIRST and he is excited about the opportunities a Girl Scout team provides for girls.
+Father to two Girl Scouts, David (aka Papa Bear) is a Senior Technical Product Owner at Concentrix and previously worked at Dreamweavers and Adobe.
+He is our 3D printing expert but also assists with build and coding advice and overall project management.
+It is his second year being involved in FIRST and he is excited about the opportunities a Girl Scout team provides for girls.
 His favorite Girl Scout cookies are Lemon Ups.

 Rebbekka (aka Sunny) is a lifetime member of Girl Scouts and was a Girl Scout leader of two troops for 17 years until all of the girls graduated.
 She is currently volunteering with her Girl Scout service unit as a Volunteer Support Coach and Welcome Class instructor.
 Rebbekkah is a senior advanced software engineer at Honeywell but previously worked at General Motors.
 She has experience in multiple coding languages and is the project manager for the coding team, as well as one of the coaches mentoring the girls for their 2025 robotics camp.
 Her favorite Girl Scout cookie is the Thin Mint!